sourcearchives/website/README.md

 ## Contribution

 I'm open to any type of enhancement!
 Better code, cleaner code identation, code comment, new features, bug fixes, update to newer version, security test, etc...
 You can also find a TODO.md text at the root with my various idea.
 Do not hesitate to open a bug report ticket to just talk about something if you are not sure.
 The credit for the contributors of the website will be written on the [Author](https://www.peppercarrot.com/en/static7/author) page. (edited via **CONTRIBUTOR.md** in the peppercarrot/webcomics repository).

-## Reusing this repo for your own webcomic

-Sure!
-I advice to add a custom gitignore and filter the content of **data/**, **0_sources/** and the **themes/** ( to add/tweak your own theme ).
-This way, in theory, you can update your git repository and get only the enhancement.
-That's how I'll run this repo on my disk ( I'm mirroring it with via FTP ).

 ## License